KanoComputing/community-sdk-wiki/Installation-Guides.md

 ### Javascript/Node.js entire project

-1. Download the latest Node.js release [here](https://github.com/KanoComputing/community-sdk/releases)
+1. Download the latest Node.js SDK release [here](https://github.com/KanoComputing/community-sdk/releases)
 1. Unzip the folder on a folder easy to access by the terminal (for example your home folder)
 1. Navigate to your unzipped folder using the terminal.
 Check how to do it on [Windows](https://www.watchingthenet.com/how-to-navigate-through-folders-when-using-windows-command-prompt.html), [MacOS](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html) or [Linux](https://www.digitalocean.com/community/tutorials/basic-linux-navigation-and-file-management)
 1. Install all the dependencies by running `yarn install`.
 That might take a while.